realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 ---
 title: Reality Tracing
 ---

+# Reality Tracing

-Intent
+## Intent

-Reality Tracing is a practice, not a theory and not an ontology of everything.
+Reality Tracing is a **practice**, not a theory and not an ontology of everything.

 Its purpose is to trace constraints, flows, and limits across human-scale emergent systems (cognition, identity, culture, institutions) while explicitly refusing overreach.

 Reality Tracing exists to fill a missing discipline:

-one that treats human systems as real and causal,
+- One that treats human systems as real and causal

-without pretending they can be fully formalized or closed,
+- Without pretending they can be fully formalized or closed

-and without declaring them ineffable or beyond analysis.
+- Without declaring them ineffable or beyond analysis

 It applies the same epistemic restraint learned in physics to higher emergent realities.

 ---

-What Reality Tracing Is Not
+## What Reality Tracing Is Not

 Reality Tracing is not:

-a total explanation of humans
+- A total explanation of humans

-a replacement for psychology, neuroscience, sociology, economics, law, or governance
+- A replacement for psychology, neuroscience, sociology, economics, law, or governance

-a moral framework
+- A moral framework

-a predictive engine
+- A predictive engine

-a claim about ultimate metaphysics
+- A claim about ultimate metaphysics

-It does not explain what humans are.
-It traces what humans are constrained by.
+It does not explain what humans *are*.
+It traces what humans are **constrained by**.

 ---

-Core Stance
+## Core Stance

-1. Constraints Are Primary
+### 1. Constraints Are Primary

-Reality Tracing starts from the assumption that:
+Reality Tracing begins from the assumption that:

-we are constrained agents inside the system we are trying to understand
+- We are constrained agents inside the system we are trying to understand

-energy, attention, salience, habituation, incentives, and history all impose limits
+- Energy, attention, salience, habituation, incentives, embodiment, and history impose limits

 Constraints are treated as first-class objects.

+Models come second.

 ---

-2. Bayesian Reasoning Is Local, Not Final
+### 2. Bayesian Reasoning Is Local, Not Final

 Bayesian reasoning is extremely useful when:

-the hypothesis space is known
+- The hypothesis space is known

-the frame is stable
+- The frame is stable

-compression is required
+- Compression is required

-But Reality Tracing explicitly recognizes a non-Bayesian boundary:
+But Reality Tracing recognizes a non-Bayesian boundary:

-the space of possible ideas, causes, and interpretations is not enumerable
+- The space of possible ideas, causes, and interpretations is not enumerable

-new salience objects and categories can emerge
+- New salience objects and categories can emerge
+- Frames themselves can break

 Therefore:

-Bayesian reasoning works within frames
+- Bayesian reasoning works **within frames**

-Reality Tracing governs when frames themselves break or are incomplete
+- Reality Tracing governs when frames are incomplete or unstable

-Bayes is a tool of constrained minds, not an ontology of reality.
+Bayes is a tool of constrained minds.
+It is not an ontology of reality.

 ---

-3. Salience Governs Action
+### 3. Salience Governs Action

-Reality Tracing treats salience as the main regulator of behavior:
+Reality Tracing treats salience as the primary regulator of behavior:

-anything in the mind can become an idea
+- Anything in the mind can become an idea

-ideas, feelings, sensations, memories, and even meta-ideas can become salient
+- Ideas, feelings, sensations, memories, and meta-ideas can become salient

-salience determines what receives energy and action
+- Salience determines what receives energy and action

-Habituation limits salience over time, preventing infinite loops.
+Habituation stabilizes salience over time, preventing infinite loops.

 This explains:

-habits

-bias formation
+- Habit formation

-identity stabilization
+- Bias stabilization

-burnout

-overthinking
+- Identity consolidation
+- Burnout
+- Overthinking

-social contagion
+- Social contagion

 Without invoking essence or moral failure.

 ---

-4. Micro-Interactions Accumulate Without Total Causation
+### 4. Micro-Interactions Accumulate Without Total Causation

 Every interaction leaves some trace.

 Most dissipate.
 Some amplify through salience and reinforcement.

 No single event can be shown to be globally causative of a person.

 Because:

-amplification is nonlinear
+- Amplification is nonlinear

-countervailing interaction sets can arrive unpredictably
+- Countervailing interactions arrive unpredictably

-the full interaction space is unknowable
+- The full interaction space is unknowable

-Reality Tracing allows partial causation, but forbids total explanation.
+Reality Tracing allows partial causation.
+It forbids total explanation.

 ---

-5. Biology Bounds, It Does Not Dictate
+### 5. Biology Bounds; It Does Not Dictate

 Biological diversity shapes:

-what can become salient
+- What can become salient

-how salience is constructed
+- How salience is constructed

-how quickly habituation occurs
+- How quickly habituation occurs

-But loss or difference in sensory channels does not prevent participation in higher emergent layers.
+But differences in sensory channel, embodiment, or processing do not prevent participation in higher emergent layers.

 Salience operates on representations, not raw signals.

+Biology constrains possibility space.
+It does not fully script identity or meaning.

 ---

-6. Identity Is Emergent, Not Sacred or Reducible
+### 6. Identity Is Emergent, Not Sacred or Reducible

 Identity (including gender) is understood as:

-a stabilized bundle of salient representations
+- A stabilized bundle of salient representations

-reinforced by habit, social feedback, embodiment, and history
+- Reinforced by habit, social feedback, embodiment, and history

-This applies to everyone equally.

 Reality Tracing:

-does not deny identity
+- Does not deny identity

-does not reduce identity to biology
+- Does not reduce identity to biology

-does not elevate identity to ontology
+- Does not elevate identity to metaphysical ontology

 It traces identity as an emergent constraint configuration.

 ---

-Why This Practice Is Needed
+## Why This Practice Is Needed

 Without a named discipline:

-human sciences may be dismissed as unreal by outsiders
+- Human sciences may be dismissed as unreal by outsiders

-practitioners may overclaim and slide into ontology
+- Practitioners may overclaim and slide into ontology

 Reality Tracing creates a shared stopping rule:

-these systems are real
+- These systems are real

-these explanations are partial
+- These explanations are partial

-these models do not close reality
+- These models do not close reality

 This prevents both:

-romantic anti-formalization
+- Romantic anti-formalization

-scientistic overreach
+- Scientistic overreach

 ---

-Social Function
+## Social Function

 Reality Tracing provides a shared language that allows people to:

-disagree without total blame
+- Disagree without total blame

-explain without single-cause narratives
+- Explain without single-cause narratives

-argue within constraints
+- Argue within constraints

-recognize uncertainty without paralysis
+- Recognize uncertainty without paralysis

 It shifts discourse from:

-finger-pointing
+- Finger-pointing

-essence claims
+- Essence claims

-moral totalization
+- Moral totalization

-toward:
+Toward:

-constraint analysis
+- Constraint analysis

-salience mismatches
+- Salience mismatches

-incentive structure
+- Incentive structures

-historical contingency
+- Historical contingency

 ---

-Ontological Claim (Minimal)
+## Minimal Ontological Claim

-Reality Tracing makes only one ontological claim:
+Reality Tracing makes only one ontological commitment:

 > What we can legitimately trace is not reality in itself, but the constraints that shape our access to it.

 This is an ontology of limits, not of substances.

 ---

-Reality tracing resembles sketching a three-dimensional object on a two-dimensional surface.
-Fidelity does not come from reproducing every surface, but from knowing which lines can be drawn without distortion — and which must be left blank.
-Gaps in the trace are not ignorance or omission; they are signs that representation has reached its honest limit.
-Attempting to fill them produces coherence loss rather than understanding.
+## Representation Analogy

+Reality Tracing resembles sketching a three-dimensional object on a two-dimensional surface.

+Fidelity does not come from reproducing every surface, but from knowing:

+- Which lines can be drawn without distortion
+- Which must be left blank

+Gaps in the trace are not ignorance or omission.
+They mark the honest boundary of representation.

+Attempting to fill them prematurely produces coherence loss rather than understanding.

 ---

-In Short
+## In Short

 Reality Tracing is:

-formal without being total
+- Formal without being total

-real without being reductionist
+- Real without being reductionist

-humble without being dismissive
+- Humble without being dismissive

-analytical without being dehumanizing
+- Analytical without being dehumanizing

-It applies Bohr-style epistemic discipline to higher emergent realities.
+It applies epistemic discipline to higher emergent realities.

 Nothing more.
 Nothing less.